blakemcbride/PSL/README.md

 history with the code that has been distributed on their Internet site ( http://www.ceng.metu.edu.tr/~ucoluk/research/lisp/generalinfo.html ) then continues with the changes that were made by both them and me.
-After the joint changes were applied, I numerous changes including code re-formatting and code changes designed to simplify the build process along with some minor corrections and enhancements.
+After the joint changes were applied, I made numerous changes including code re-formatting and code changes designed to simplify the build process along with some minor corrections and enhancements.